What Our Service Dogs Can Do for You

 Teamwork is the last phase when a dog is partnered with a client with disabilities.
 At this point, the dog will have mastered all the skills listed above with the dog’s trainers.
 Each of these skills will be re-mastered with the dog’s new handler.
 In addition, the dogs new human partner will be taught the skills necessary to maintain the training.

-If VADogs provides with your very own service dog please show love and consideration to your new best friend.
+If VADogs provides you with your very own service dog please show love and consideration to your new best friend.